flutter/website/src/docs/resources/faq.md

 You can expect excellent performance.
 Flutter is designed to help developers easily achieve a constant 60fps.
 Flutter apps run via natively compiled code&mdash;no interpreters are involved.
-This means Flutter apps start quickly.
+This means that Flutter apps start quickly.

 ### What kind of developer cycles can I expect?
 How long between edit and refresh? {#hot-reload}